Coronavirus - latest information6 May 2020 By Sam Setchell

 Many diocesan and church meetings are happening using Zoom, which you can sign up for here

 While Zoom is fairly intuitive, there is a good series of tutorials on how to use it here on YouTube.
+We have also published some advice for using Zoom as securely as possible.

 Annual Parochial Church meetings